-Historic Baltimore County Maps & Resources
+Historic Baltimore County Maps and Resources

-Find Historic Structures & Districts
+Find Historic Structures and Districts

 Baltimore County is rich in architectural examples, although it lost most of its water-side dwellings where the earliest settlers planted the first farmsteads and plantations.
 Numerous properties including houses, schools, chapels, barns, and bridges are illustrated.